I was irritated.

 I’m sure that you have heard a simple piece of advice to count until ten when you need to calm down.
 Delay for regulation, is based on the same principles and is quite useful on one condition.

-We were watching an episode of Penn and Teller’s Bullsh*t about anger management.
+Weeks after the Milwaukee incident, my son and I were watching an episode of Penn and Teller’s Bullsh*t about anger management.
 This episode was an exposé of how most anger management programs and strategies are, well, bullsh*t.

 Before the exposé, I asked my son what a good strategy for anger management might be?